The Essentials Training

 Structure & Objectives

-- Move mentors beyond cultural competence and towards integration of critical consciousness for both the mentor and the young Black men that they mentor.
+- Move mentors beyond cultural humility and towards the integration of critical consciousness for both the mentor and the young Black men that they mentor.·

 - Gain a greater understanding of key research and approaches to developing a critical consciousness model into their mentoring approach with the young Black men they mentor.